Family & Student Handbook

 Literacy and Language Arts:

 In English, reading and writing are taught to our students through the content-rich Core Knowledge Language Arts (CKLA) curriculum.
 Literature, social studies and science are integrated into the CKLA program.
-CKLA also teaches cursive, and handwriting is taught in the lower grades through Handwriting Without Tears.
 Each partner language also has an evidence-based language arts program.

 Social Studies: